HarisTahir2003/HarisTahir2003/README.md

 ### 🚀 About Me

-- 🔭 I’m currently working on **DeepSlice Pro** (Medical Segmentation).
+- 🔭 I’m currently working on **DeepSlice Pro**, a Medical Segmentation project that involves segmentation of 2D images with an immersive UI.
 - 🌱 I’m currently learning **Data Mining Techniques and Applications**.
-- 👯 I’m looking to collaborate on **Open Source AI and Software Projects**.
+- 👯 I’m looking to collaborate on **Deep Learning/GenAI and Software Projects**.
-- ⚡ Fun fact: I can debug a Neural Network faster than I can decide what to order for dinner.

 ---